-And how did the children themselves find the test?
-85% awarded the best grade "super cool, fantastic, awesome, great", 10% found it "quite good" and just a few "medium, ok".
+And how did the children themselves evaluate the test?
+85% awarded the best grade "super cool, fantastic, awesome, great"; 10% found it "quite good" and just a few "medium.
+OK".

-A predecessor: The RANCH Study
+A predecessor: the RANCH Study

-In 2001 a major study with similar questions to the NORAH child study was conducted at airports in Amsterdam, Madrid and London: the RANCH Study (Road traffic and Aircraft Noise exposure and Children's cognition and Health).
+In 2001 a major study with similar questions to the NORAH Child Study was conducted at airports in Amsterdam, Madrid and London: the RANCH Study (Road traffic and Aircraft Noise exposure and Children's cognition and Health).

-This study established a connection between aviation noise and reading ability: Higher aviation noise exposure was associated with a slight reduction in reading performance.
-The result was statistically significant (I Glossary).
-Nonetheless, the study is the subject of controversy among scientists, because it also discovered with the same statistical certainty contrary effects in the evaluation of the impact of road traffic noise which could not be satisfactorily explained.
-The biggest challenge in studies on the effects of aviation noise on the reading acquisition of children consists in carefully separating the effects of other influence factors from the effect of the aviation noise.
-In the NORAH child study these influence factors were more precisely scrutinized than in earlier studies in order to be able to attribute any performance differences between children from areas subject to different levels of aviation noise exposure to the aviation noise.
+This study established a connection between aircraft noise and reading ability: higher aircraft noise exposure was associated with a slight reduction in reading performance.
+The result was statistically significant (glossary).
+Nonetheless, the study is the subject of controversy among scientists, because it also discovered with the same statistical certainty contrary effects in the evaluation of the impact of road traffic noise, which could not be satisfactorily explained.

+The biggest challenge in studies on the effects of aircraft noise on the reading development of children consists in carefully separating the effects of other influence factors from the effect of the aircraft noise.
+In the NORAH Child Study these influence factors were more precisely scrutinised than in earlier studies in order to be able to attribute any performance differences between children from areas subject to different levels of aircraft noise exposure to the aircraft noise.
 The following overview shows the differences between NORAH and the RANCH Study:

-RANCH Study NORAH Explanations Investigation period 2001 2012 Number of schools 89 (in England, the Netherlands and Spain) 29 in the proximity of Frankfurt Airport Age of the school- children Ca. 9 - 12 years (average: 10.5 years) Ca. 7 - 10.5 years (average: ca. 8.3 years) NORAH: younger children because learning to read in German is faster than in English Class grades Mixed Only 2 nd grade NORAH: Children were examined in the same phase of reading acquisition (lower scattering) Source of the aviation noise data Estimation of the avia- tion noise exposure at the school and home based on noise maps from periods of 3 to 13 months Calculation of sound pressure levels at the exact addresses in different time phases (morning at the school, afternoon and night at the home) over a period of 12 months before the tests
+RANCH Study NORAH Explanations Investigation period 2001 2012 Number of schools 89 (in England, the Netherlands and Spain) 29 in the proximity of Frankfurt Airport Age of the school-children Ca. 9 - 12 years (average: 10.5 years) Ca. 7 - 10.5 years (average: ca. 8.3 years) NORAH: younger children because learning to read in German is faster than in English Class grades Mixed Only Year 2 NORAH: children were examined in the same phase of learning to read (less scattering) Source of the aircraft noise data Estimation of the aircraft noise exposure at school and at home based on noise maps from periods of three to 13 months Calculation of sound pressure levels at the exact addresses in different time phases (morning at the school, afternoon and night at home) over a period of 12 months before the tests